biowpn/bioweapon/_posts/2024-07-02-a-type-for-overload-set.md

 This example is especially dissatisfying.
 From the callsite `invoke(f, 42)`, there is clearly only one `f` that makes `f(42)` well-formed.
 And `invoke` knows its arguments too.
 We even have `concepts` which are supposed to help with overload resolution.
-Alas, the way C++ type system does not work like this.
+Alas, the C++ type system does not work like this.